Best Practices for Communicating with Your Expert Witness

 Provide the Expert with All Necessary Materials

 In order for the expert to perform his services as specified in the retainer agreement, both the attorney and the expert should have a general timeline for the work that needs to be done.
 Depending upon the particular field of expertise, an expert’s preparation may include reviewing voluminous documents, conducting experiments, or analyzing scientific methodologies.
 In order for an expert to reach a fully formed opinion, all necessary file materials must be reviewed.
 Any materials that an expert needs to prepare should be provided as soon as practically possible.
 In addition, any particular rules and regulations governing the dissemination of the file should be discussed; such as whether the materials are under a protective order by the court.
-At the same time, because any materials that an expert relies upon are discoverable by the opposing counsel, attorneys should avoid needless production of confidential information.
+At the same time, because any materials that an expert relies upon are discoverable by the opposing counsel, attorneys should avoid the needless production of confidential information.

 Be Mindful of Written Communications

 In federal courts, expert witnesses are required to provide a written report pursuant to Rule 26 of the Federal Rules of Civil Procedure.
 Under Rule 26, expert witnesses must disclose to the opposing party a report previewing the expert’s proposed testimony.
 The report must contain “all opinions the witness will express and the basis and reasons for them.”
-Rule 26(a)(2)(B) also mandates disclosure of facts or data considered by the witness, any exhibits the expert intends to use, the witness’ qualifications, a list of other cases in which the witness testified, and a statement regarding the expert’s compensation for testifying.
+Rule 26(a)(2)(B) also mandates the disclosure of facts or data considered by the witness, any exhibits the expert intends to use, the witness’ qualifications, a list of other cases in which the witness testified, and a statement regarding the expert’s compensation for testifying.

 Rule 16 of the Federal Rules of Criminal Procedure also has a similar requirement for expert witnesses.
 If practicing in federal court (or a state jurisdiction that adopts such rules), this means that mostly all written communications – emails, notes, drafts – are discoverable.